Peter-Vitello/project3/README.md

 ### Peter
 - Made the upgrades for the the game that allows the player to be idle and make money
 - Worked on the CSS and HTML for our project
-- made the art for the game
+- Made the art for the game
-- did the documentation
+- Set up the documentation

 ### Tony
-- worked on the counter for each of the upgrades so money is added over time
+- Worked game loop and update method allowing for per second additions
-- mad the scrollbar for the upgrades
+- Created original concept and design of website
-- did all of the sound and made the slider for the sound volume
+- Added game sound and volume control slider
-- made the save and load feature for the game
+- Added save and load functionaility that uses localStorage

 ## What grade would we choice
 We feel that our work is worth a 95%